sadra-hatami/CSS-Encyclopedia-Website/README.md

 All rights reserved.

-The source code, educational content, website design, documentation, and project structure are protected by copyright.
+The source code, educational content, website design, user interface, documentation, and project structure are protected by copyright.

 ---